 To go beyond the management of individual containers or very simple composed apps and move toward larger enterprise applications with microservices, you must turn to orchestration and clustering platforms.

 From an architecture and development point of view, if you're building large enterprise composed of microservices-based applications, it's important to understand the following platforms and products that support advanced scenarios:

 Clusters and orchestrators.
 When you need to scale out applications across many Docker hosts, as when a large microservice-based application, it's critical to be able to manage all those hosts as a single cluster by abstracting the complexity of the underlying platform.
 That's what the container clusters and orchestrators provide.
-Examples of orchestrators are Azure Service Fabric and Kubernetes.
-Kubernetes is available in Azure through Azure Kubernetes Service.
+Kubernetes is an example of an orchestrator, and is available in Azure through Azure Kubernetes Service.

 Schedulers.
 Scheduling means to have the capability for an administrator to launch containers in a cluster so they also provide a UI.
 A cluster scheduler has several responsibilities: to use the cluster's resources efficiently, to set the constraints provided by the user, to efficiently load-balance containers across nodes or hosts, and to be robust against errors while providing high availability.

 The concepts of a cluster and a scheduler are closely related, so the products provided by different vendors often provide both sets of capabilities.
 The following list shows the most important platform and software choices you have for clusters and schedulers.
 These orchestrators are generally offered in public clouds like Azure.

 Software platforms for container clustering, orchestration, and scheduling